-When Matt and I visited New Zealand’s South Island last year not only did we sleep in a campervan, (if you fancy taking a look at my blog on this here’s the link: Road tripping in New Zealand…my favourite bits!) when it got really, really cold we stayed in a few hostels too.
+When Matt and I visited New Zealand’s South Island last year not only did we sleep in a campervan, (if you fancy taking a look at my blog on this here’s the link: 10 day road trip itinerary South Island New Zealand) when it got really, really cold we stayed in a few hostels too.
 Having never set foot in a hostel before I was unsure what to expect and didn’t know if I liked the idea of sleeping in a bunk bed surrounded by strangers.
 Not that there is anything wrong with this style of travelling, it’s just not something I had experienced before and I wasn’t sure if it was my ‘thing’.
 How wrong I was…

 Having driven four hours from Lake Tekapo to Queenstown with plenty of scenic stops along the way the sun was beginning to set and the temperature was beginning to chill down when we arrived.
 Struggling to find a campsite we chose to stay in a hostel for the night.
 Strolling into Nomads in the centre of town we had a chat to the reception staff who showed us a few rooms.
 I was blown away!
 We went for a private en suite double, with a balcony overlooking Lake Wakatipu and the mountains.
 The room wasn’t the cheapest we could’ve picked in the hostel at around £70, but breakfast and dinner were also included so we thought it was actually a pretty good deal.
 I had mistakenly believed that hostels were just shared dorm style rooms, of course there are plenty of rooms like this but I had not realised private rooms existed in backpackers.
 Heading for dinner early, (served on a first come first serve basis so we didn’t want to miss out) we took our place in the queue ready for that night’s option of sausage and mash.
 I have to say this is where I felt my age; everyone around was a good ten years younger than us!
 I felt even older when someone handing out flyers for a bar mentioned that the flyer came with a free drink served at 10pm….that’s pretty much my bedtime these days!
 Tucking into our free dinner by the fireplace a group of guys appeared and performed a very impressive Hakka.
 I’m not sure the reason behind it but I really enjoyed watching, it was a great reminder of New Zealand’s traditions.
 After eating we caught on quickly to the fact that you washed up your own dishes!
 The hostel was really clean and very quiet at night.
 Nomads also had a tour desk, this was really useful as we booked a days snowboarding at Cardrona for the following day.
 Free WiFi, breakfast and dinner, Nomads had completely changed my mind on hostels!